-If you're looking for a lucrative, stable career in an otherwise rocky economy, information technology should make your short list.
-According to the Bureau of Labor Statistics (BLS), a number of the the fastest growing occupations through 2018 will be in the field of information technology (IT).
+If you're looking for a lucrative, stable career, information technology should make your short list.
+According to the Bureau of Labor Statistics (BLS), a number of the fastest-growing occupations through 2022 will be in the field of information technology (IT).
 When you earn an online associate degree in information technology, you benefit from this trend and take advantage of all the perks of online education.

 What do information technology students study?